Last Updated:

 I wonder if seniority dictates which monk gets which goodies?

-17 thoughts on “Photo du Jour: ‘Monk Beds’ in Luang Prabang, Laos”
+17 responses to “Photo du Jour: ‘Monk Beds’ in Luang Prabang, Laos”

 Jessie, thank you!
 It’s a delight making multiple friends in new corners of the world, but of course it can be sad being geographically-separated.
 Even when our friends are absent from our lives due to distance, I do think they enrich them.
 Reminds me of a Thoreau quote: “Nothing makes the earth seem so spacious as to have friends at a distance; they make the latitudes and longitudes.”